 Babies are ready for more “tummy time” around 4 months and start crawling around 6-8 months.
-This means that the time they need more iron **just happens** to coincide with when they will be coming into contact with the ground more.
+This means that the time they begin to need more iron **just happens** to coincide with when they will be coming into contact with the ground more.
 Before the last few hundred years that would have meant coming into contact with dirt, which contains . . .
-IRON & ZINC!!
+IRON and ZINC!!
 (Or at least it should . . . modern farming practices, ugh!)
 So babies poke around in it and then suck on their fingers . . . voila!
 Iron goals attained.
 As a bonus, soil contains beneficial bacteria that trigger the release of serotonin, train the immune system and benefit digestion.

 I believe that breast milk composition reflects an innate understanding of how this process is supposed to unfold.
 Kinda takes the “I Make Milk – What’s Your Superpower?” saying to a whole new level, huh?

 Of course, in addition to our sterile modern environments there is one more obstacle to making sure babies have adequate iron stores: immediate cord clamping after birth.
 According to the British Medical Journal, waiting for at least three minutes to clamp the umbilical cord following birth improves a baby’s iron levels at four months.
 Children whose healthcare providers wait to cut the cord experience numerous benefits, including an infusion of 1-2 months worth of iron (27-47 mg) and a blood volume increase of 25-40% over babies whose cords were cut right away. ²